The following sections are designed to help you prepare for your trip as well as provide some advice for staying healthy while you’re away.

 Some countries, therefore, require proof of vaccination, either for all entrants or for all entrants arriving from certain destinations.
 This may include passengers in transit.
 Requirements are complex and subject to change on a regular basis, so you should seek the most up-to-date advice from your medical practitioner.

 Most countries have now lifted the requirement to show proof of a Covid-19 vaccination and/or a negative test result.
 Social distancing and mandatory mask wearing rules have also been removed in most destinations, although masks are still commonly worn in many Asian cities.
 Your country specialist can provide details of any requirements in your destination.

 Malaria is widespread in many tropical and subtropical countries.
 The illness is caused by a parasite spread by the Anopheles mosquito, which generally bites after sunset.

-Make your doctor aware of all the destinations you’ll be visiting, so the correct antimalarial can be prescribed.
-It’s extremely important to take the tablets as directed, including after you have returned home, to cover the incubation period of the disease.
+Make your doctor aware of all the destinations you’ll be visiting so the correct antimalarial can be prescribed.
+It’s extremely important to take the tablets as directed, including after you’ve returned home, to cover the incubation period of the disease.

 Other mosquito-borne diseases